omarxadel/omarxadel/README.md

 💻 I can `code` in:

-`Over 10000 lines`: Java and JavaScript
+`Over 10000 lines`: Java, C and JavaScript

-`Over 1000 lines`: SQL, HTML, CSS, Python, C
+`Over 1000 lines`: SQL, HTML, CSS, Python and PHP

-`Familiar`: Assembly, Arduino, MATLAB, Dart
+`Familiar`: Assembly, Arduino, MATLAB and Dart

 I also can work with many `tools` and `frameworks` as:
 - Node.JS (Back End `JavaScript`)